DrDonk/unlocker/README.md

 # macOS Unlocker V4 for VMware Workstation
+***

+Please checkout the wiki. https://github.com/DrDonk/unlocker/wiki
+***

 ## 1. Introduction
-Unlocker 4 is designed for VMware Workstation and Player 16 and has been tested against:
+Unlocker 4 is designed for VMware Workstation and Player and has been tested against:

 * Workstation Pro 16/17 on Windows and Linux
 * Workstation Player 16/17 on Windows and Linux